Teradata/developer-resources/docs/resources/jupyterlab/install-jupyterlab-azure.md

 ---
 id: deploy-jupyter-azure-portal
-title: Deploy JupyterLab from the Azure Portal
+title: Install JupyterLab on Azure
 description: Learn how to deploy JupyterLab using an ARM template.
 sidebar_label: Install on Azure
 sidebar_position: 2